ArdalanM/gensim2tensorboard/README.md

                      --null_word 0
 ```

 Eventially, visualize the embeddings with tensorboard:
+run tensorboard from the project root folder.
 ```
 tensorboard --logdir=models/ --reload_interval 1
 ```